ryantd42/NY-Legislative-Git/2023/S1731D-2023/bill.md

- THE NATIONAL DEFENSE OR FOREIGN RELATIONS OF THE UNITED STATES,  REGARD- LESS OF ITS PHYSICAL FORM OR CHARACTERISTICS, THAT IS OWNED BY, PRODUCED BY  OR  FOR, OR IS UNDER THE CONTROL OF THE UNITED STATES GOVERNMENT AND IS DEFINED AS SUCH BY THE UNITED STATES GOVERNMENT AND ITS AGENCIES  AND DEPARTMENTS; AND
+ THE NATIONAL DEFENSE OR FOREIGN RELATIONS OF THE UNITED STATES,  REGARD- LESS OF ITS PHYSICAL FORM OR CHARACTERISTICS, THAT IS OWNED BY, PRODUCED BY  OR  FOR, OR IS UNDER THE CONTROL OF THE UNITED STATES GOVERNMENT AND
-  (III)  "TRADE SECRETS" MEANS INFORMATION THAT: (A) DERIVES INDEPENDENT ECONOMIC VALUE, ACTUAL OR POTENTIAL, FROM NOT BEING GENERALLY KNOWN  TO,
- S. 1731--C  3
+ S. 1731--D  3

+ IS DEFINED AS SUCH BY THE UNITED STATES GOVERNMENT AND ITS AGENCIES  AND DEPARTMENTS; AND
- AND NOT BEING READILY ASCERTAINABLE BY PROPER MEANS BY OTHER PERSONS WHO CAN OBTAIN ECONOMIC VALUE FROM ITS DISCLOSURE OR USE; (B) IS THE SUBJECT OF  EFFORTS  THAT ARE REASONABLE UNDER THE CIRCUMSTANCES TO MAINTAIN ITS SECRECY; AND (C) CAN REASONABLY BE SAID TO BE THE END PRODUCT OF SIGNIF- ICANT  INNOVATION.
+  (III)  "TRADE SECRETS" MEANS INFORMATION THAT: (A) DERIVES INDEPENDENT ECONOMIC VALUE, ACTUAL OR POTENTIAL, FROM NOT BEING GENERALLY KNOWN  TO, AND NOT BEING READILY ASCERTAINABLE BY PROPER MEANS BY OTHER PERSONS WHO CAN OBTAIN ECONOMIC VALUE FROM ITS DISCLOSURE OR USE; (B) IS THE SUBJECT OF  EFFORTS  THAT ARE REASONABLE UNDER THE CIRCUMSTANCES TO MAINTAIN ITS SECRECY; AND (C) CAN REASONABLY BE SAID TO BE THE END PRODUCT OF SIGNIF- ICANT INNOVATION.
 THE TERM "TRADE  SECRETS"  DOES  NOT  INCLUDE  GENERAL PROPRIETARY COMPANY INFORMATION SUCH AS HANDBOOKS AND POLICIES.
 THE TERM "REGULAR  ACCESS TO TRADE SECRETS" DOES NOT INCLUDE ACCESS TO OR THE USE OF CLIENT, CUSTOMER OR MAILING LISTS.
   (4) NOTHING IN  THIS  SUBDIVISION  SHALL  PRECLUDE  AN  EMPLOYER  FROM REQUESTING  OR RECEIVING CONSUMER CREDIT HISTORY INFORMATION PURSUANT TO A LAWFUL SUBPOENA, COURT ORDER OR LAW ENFORCEMENT INVESTIGATION.
   (5) PARAGRAPH ONE OF THIS SUBDIVISION SHALL NOT BE CONSTRUED TO AFFECT THE OBLIGATIONS OF PERSONS REQUIRED BY STATE OR LOCAL  LAW  RELATING  TO DISCLOSURES BY PUBLIC EMPLOYEES OF CONFLICTS OF INTEREST.
   (E)  (1) EXCEPT AS OTHERWISE PROVIDED IN THIS SUBDIVISION, IT SHALL BE AN UNLAWFUL DISCRIMINATORY PRACTICE FOR ANY STATE OR MUNICIPAL AGENCY TO REQUEST  OR  USE  FOR  LICENSING  OR  PERMITTING  PURPOSES  INFORMATION CONTAINED  IN  THE  CONSUMER CREDIT HISTORY OF AN APPLICANT, LICENSEE OR PERMITTEE FOR LICENSING OR PERMITTING PURPOSES.
   (2) PARAGRAPH ONE OF THIS SUBDIVISION SHALL NOT  APPLY  TO  AN  AGENCY REQUIRED  BY STATE OR FEDERAL LAW TO USE AN INDIVIDUAL'S CONSUMER CREDIT HISTORY FOR LICENSING OR PERMITTING PURPOSES.
   (3) PARAGRAPH ONE OF THIS SUBDIVISION SHALL NOT BE CONSTRUED TO AFFECT THE ABILITY OF AN AGENCY TO CONSIDER AN APPLICANT'S, LICENSEE'S,  REGIS- TRANT'S  OR PERMITTEE'S FAILURE TO PAY ANY TAX, FINE, PENALTY OR FEE FOR WHICH LIABILITY HAS BEEN ADMITTED BY THE PERSON LIABLE THEREFOR, OR  FOR WHICH JUDGMENT HAS BEEN ENTERED BY A COURT OR ADMINISTRATIVE TRIBUNAL OF COMPETENT  JURISDICTION,  OR  ANY  TAX FOR WHICH A GOVERNMENT AGENCY HAS ISSUED A WARRANT, OR A LIEN OR LEVY ON PROPERTY.
   (4) NOTHING IN THIS SUBDIVISION SHALL PRECLUDE A LICENSING AGENCY FROM REQUESTING, RECEIVING, OR  USING  CONSUMER  CREDIT  HISTORY  INFORMATION OBTAINED  PURSUANT  TO  A  LAWFUL  SUBPOENA, COURT ORDER OR SPECIFIC LAW ENFORCEMENT INVESTIGATION.
   (F) THIS SECTION DOES NOT ANNUL, ALTER, AFFECT OR EXEMPT ANY EMPLOYER, LABOR ORGANIZATION, EMPLOYMENT AGENCY OR ANY AGENT  THEREOF  SUBJECT  TO THE  PROVISIONS OF THIS SECTION FROM COMPLYING WITH ANY LOCAL LAW, ORDI- NANCE OR REGULATION WITH RESPECT TO THE USE OF CONSUMER  CREDIT  HISTORY FOR  EMPLOYMENT PURPOSES EXCEPT TO THE EXTENT THAT THOSE LAWS ARE INCON- SISTENT WITH ANY PROVISION OF THIS SECTION, AND THEN ONLY TO THE  EXTENT OF  SUCH  INCONSISTENCY.
 FOR PURPOSES OF THIS SUBDIVISION, A LOCAL LAW, ORDINANCE OR REGULATION IS NOT INCONSISTENT WITH  THIS  SECTION  IF  THE PROTECTION  SUCH  LAW OR REGULATION AFFORDS AN EMPLOYEE OR JOB APPLICANT IS GREATER THAN THE PROTECTION PROVIDED BY THIS SECTION.
   § 3.
 The division of human rights shall request information from state and local agencies and non-governmental employers  regarding  the  agen- cies'  and  employers'  use of the exemptions established in subdivision (d) of section 380-b of the general business law for purposes of  hiring and  employment.
 Within two years of the effective date of this act, the division of human rights  shall  submit  to  the  legislature  a  report concerning  the  results  of such request and any relevant feedback from agencies and employers.
+ S. 1731--D  4

   § 4.
 Paragraph 3 of subdivision (a) of section 380-b  of  the  general
  business  law, as amended by chapter 797 of the laws of 1984, is amended to read as follows:
-  (3)  To  a  person  whom  it  has reason to believe intends to use the information (i) in connection with a credit  transaction  involving  the
- S. 1731--C  4

- consumer  on  whom  the information is to be furnished and involving the extension of credit to, or review or collection of an  account  of,  the consumer, or (ii) for employment purposes, EXCEPT THAT A CONSUMER REPORT MAY BE FURNISHED FOR SUCH PURPOSES ONLY IF SUCH REPORT EXCLUDES INFORMA- TION  THAT  BEARS  ON  A  CONSUMER'S CREDIT WORTHINESS, CREDIT STANDING, CREDIT CAPACITY OR CREDIT  HISTORY,  EXCEPT  THAT  SUCH  INFORMATION  IS PERMITTED  TO BE DISSEMINATED TO EMPLOYERS OR PERSONS SET FORTH IN PARA- GRAPH TWO OF SUBDIVISION (D) OF THIS SECTION,  or  (iii)  in  connection with  the  underwriting  of insurance involving the consumer, or (iv) in connection with a determination of  the  consumer's  eligibility  for  a license  or  other  benefit  granted  by  a governmental instrumentality required by law to consider an applicant's financial  responsibility  or status,  or  (v)  to  a person in connection with a business transaction involving the consumer where the user has a legitimate business need for such information, or (vi) in connection with the rental or  lease  of  a residence.
+  (3)  To  a  person  whom  it  has reason to believe intends to use the information (i) in connection with a credit  transaction  involving  the consumer  on  whom  the information is to be furnished and involving the extension of credit to, or review or collection of an  account  of,  the consumer, or (ii) for employment purposes, EXCEPT THAT A CONSUMER REPORT MAY BE FURNISHED FOR SUCH PURPOSES ONLY IF SUCH REPORT EXCLUDES INFORMA- TION  THAT  BEARS  ON  A  CONSUMER'S CREDIT WORTHINESS, CREDIT STANDING, CREDIT CAPACITY OR CREDIT HISTORY AND IS BASED ON THE CONSUMER'S  FINAN- CIAL  TRANSACTIONS,  EXCEPT  THAT  SUCH  INFORMATION  IS PERMITTED TO BE DISSEMINATED TO EMPLOYERS OR PERSONS  SET  FORTH  IN  PARAGRAPH  TWO  OF SUBDIVISION  (D) OF THIS SECTION, or (iii) in connection with the under- writing of insurance involving the consumer, or (iv) in connection  with a  determination  of  the  consumer's eligibility for a license or other benefit granted by a governmental instrumentality  required  by  law  to consider  an applicant's financial responsibility or status, or (v) to a person in connection with a business transaction involving the  consumer where  the  user has a legitimate business need for such information, or (vi) in connection with the rental or lease of a residence.
   § 5.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.